pseudorandomuser/pseudorandomuser.github.io/docs/_posts/2023-11-27-homekit-key-extraction.md

 ### Extract your Keys

-To extract the keys, we are going to use my Fork of the [KeychainKit](https://github.com/pseudorandomuser/KeychainKit) project.
+To extract the keys, we are going to use my fork of the [KeychainKit](https://github.com/pseudorandomuser/KeychainKit) project.
 In order to be able to compile, sign and run the included `KeychainTool`, ensure that the latest version of Xcode is installed and your active developer directory is switched to your current Xcode installation.

 ```bash
 $ xcode-select --switch /Applications/Xcode.app/Contents/Developer